taogen-docs/code-example-cs-fundamentals/database/common-SQL-DQL.md

  LIMIT 1;
 ```

+As soon as the distribution of the IDs is not equal anymore our selection of rows isn't really random either.
 For select a real random row, we can add a ID mapping table `holes_map`

 ```
 row_id | random_id |